- Really good photochromic lens

 What’s really impressive with the Bollé Shifter Phantom is its resistance to misting up when stopped or riding slowly.
 There is a long slot vent under each eye at the base of the frame and just one vent at the top in the centre.
 But it’s enough to keep the inside of the lenses completely clear, even up hill in the rain.
 That’s probably down to Bollé’s expertise in skiing goggles as well as cycling.
 The large, flat lens means that it’s easy to wipe raindrops off the outside too.

-The bright blue gloss nylon frames have a quality feel and Bollé adds grippy inserts at the temples and for the nosepiece so, coupled with the robust frame, there’s zero slippage in use.
+The matt navy nylon frames have a quality feel and Bollé adds grippy inserts at the temples and for the nosepiece so, coupled with the robust frame, there’s zero slippage in use.

 There’s a range of lens tints available, with only the Phantom lenses being photochromic.
 There are seven different frame colours, and Bollé will fit prescription lenses too.
 At £149 a pair, the price of the Bollé Shifter Phantom is reasonable for top notch photochromic sunglasses.